 Oncology is undoubtedly the most rapidly growing subspecialty in the field of medicine, and breast cancer is one of the most serious problems of oncology.
 It is the leading cause of death of women in many countries and is truly a multidisiplinary problem without geographic restrictions.
 Yet this very multidisciplinary aspect accounts for breast cancer literature appearing in any of the dozens of existing medical journals.
-None of these journals provides a focus on the unique problems of breast cancer.
-There has been no convenient arena for the discussion and resolution of ongoing controversies in breast cancer treatment, or for the consideration of thoughtful speculation and comments on current work.
+None of these journals provides a focus on the unique problems of breast cancer treatment, or for the consideration of thoughtful speculation and comments on current work.
 Breast Cancer Research and Treatment aims to fill this need.